Richard FitzWilliam, 7th Viscount FitzWilliam: Early origins

-The Irish family are recorded in Dublin since the thirteenth century, and through shrewd business sense, and a series of advantageous marriages, they became the largest landowners in the region.
+The family in Ireland are recorded in Dublin since the thirteenth century, and through shrewd business sense, and a series of advantageous marriages, they became the largest landowners in the region.

 Career

 He was educated at Trinity Hall, Cambridge in England, and received an MA in 1764.
 He succeeded to his father's title in 1776 and was made a Fellow of the Royal Society in 1789.
 He was elected as the second Member of Parliament for Wilton in Wiltshire from 1790 to 1806.

 Residences

 Although he made frequent visits to Mount Merrion House, south of Dublin, Richard FitzWilliam lived mainly at FitzWilliam House in the parish of Richmond, Surrey, to the west of London, where he formed his large art collection.
 He bequeathed it to his heir George Herbert, 11th Earl of Pembroke, who renamed it "Pembroke House" and the site is now represented by "Pembroke Villas" 5 pairs of large semi-detached Victorian villas on the northeastern side of Richmond Green.
 FitzWilliam had inherited the estate from his mother Catherine Decker.
 John Macky in his Journey through England (1722 to 1723), described the Decker estate at Richmond as follows: